 The Redwoods are located along the California Coast within 3 State Parks and 1 National Park.
 The California Department of Parks and Recreation and the National Forest Service manage all 4 areas together.
 The correct title for this park is Redwood and National State Parks (RNSP).

 You will find this area biologically diverse with landscapes from old-growth forests, prairies, oak forests, beaches/coastlines and river-ways.
+The hike along James Irvine Trail is one that you should include in your Redwood NP Itinerary, it’s magical.

 Prairie Creek Visitor Center